As you transition into Medicare, it’s important to know the basics.

-Medicare Advantage Plans, sometimes called Part C, are health plan options that are part of the Medicare program.
-A Medicare Advantage Plan is a type of Medicare health plan offered by a private insurance company that contracts with Medicare to provide you with all your Part A and Part B benefits.
+Medicare Advantage Plans are health plan options that are part of the Medicare program.
+A Medicare Advantage Plan is offered by a private insurance company that contracts with Medicare to provide you with all your Part A and Part B benefits.

-If you join one of these plans, you generally get all your Medicare-covered health care through the Medicare Advantage Plan.
+If you join one of these plans, you will get all your Medicare-covered health care through the health insurance company’s Medicare Advantage Plan.
 This coverage can include prescription drug coverage.
 Medicare Advantage Plans include:

 - Medicare Health Maintenance Organization (HMOs)

 When you join a Medicare Advantage Plan, you use the health insurance card that you get from the plan for your health care.
 In most of the plans, you generally have extra benefits and lower co-payments than original Medicare.
 Most Medicare Advantage Plans are managed care plans, usually a health maintenance organization (HMO) or a preferred provider organization (PPO), and you may have to see doctors that belong to the plan or go to certain hospitals to get services.

 To join a Medicare Advantage Plan, you must have Medicare Part A and Part B. You will have to pay your monthly Medicare Part B premium to Medicare.
 In addition, you may have to pay a monthly premium to your Medicare Advantage Plan for the extra benefits that they offer.

 Medicare Part D – Prescription Drug Plans

 Medicare Part D offers prescription drug plans.
 You can sign up for Part D, and with Medicare starting three months before your 65th birthday.

 It’s important to do this on time because there’s a permanent premium surcharge for enrolling more than three months after your 65th birthday if you don’t have insurance for drug coverage from another source.